 Artist Statement

-My work explores the balance between dualities, including restraint and freedom, memory and loss, and dislocation and belonging, shaped by my migration between China and the United States, within conditions of cultural fragmentation.
+My work explores the balance between dualities—restraint and freedom, memory and loss, dislocation and belonging—shaped by my experience of migration between China and the United States.
 I approach emotion as a spatial and temporal condition that unfolds through cultural memory, physical form, and lived experience.
-Rather than illustrating named emotions, I investigate states that exist before language, creating fragile yet enduring ceramic sculptures, wall pieces, and installations that give physical presence to feelings that resist definition and invite viewers to sense rather than interpret.
+Rather than illustrating specific emotions, I investigate states that exist before language, creating ceramic sculptures, wall pieces, and installations that give physical presence to feelings that resist definition.
+Using hand-building, slip casting, and image transfer with porcelain paper clay, I treat clay as a material that records touch, pressure, and traces of time.
+Organic forms reminiscent of coral, sediment, and bodily matter coexist with geometric structures, expressing tensions between growth and control, vulnerability and stability.
+Through these relationships, I create environments where emotion is both personal and collective, abstract yet embodied, shaped by memory, displacement, and survival.

 Biography

-Renqian Yang is an artist and Associate Professor of Ceramics at SUNY Oswego, New York.
-She received her B.F.A. in Ceramics from the Sichuan Fine Arts Institute, China (2009), and her M.F.A. from Syracuse University (2014).
-Her work has been exhibited widely in the United States, the UK, China, South Korea, and Japan, and in 2024 was acquired by the Victoria and Albert Museum in London for its permanent collection.
-She is currently featured in Dimensions: Contemporary Chinese Studio Crafts at the V&A in South Kensington, London.
+Renqian Yang is an artist and Associate Professor of Ceramics at the SUNY Oswego in New York.
+She received her B.F.A. in Ceramics from the Sichuan Fine Arts Institute in 2009 and her M.F.A. from Syracuse University in 2014.
+Yang’s work has been exhibited extensively throughout the United States and internationally, including in the United Kingdom, China, South Korea, and Japan.
+In 2024, her work was acquired by the Victoria and Albert Museum for its permanent collection.

 SELECTED NEWS